osinstom/osinstom.github.io/en/_posts/2020-02-05-my-takeways-from-c-traps-and-pitfalls.md

   - C operators
 ---

-Recently, I read the really nice book, entitled "C Traps and Pitfalls", to extend my competences in C. This post gathers all my findings and takeways from this book.
+Recently, I read the really nice book, entitled "C Traps and Pitfalls", to extend my competences in C. This post gathers all my key findings and takeways from this book.
 I wrote this more for myself to note the key findings, but I think any C programmer can find something useful in my notes.
 Enjoy!

 ### 1. Precendence of operators